 There are hundreds of great games available for Android, and many of them cost nothing.
 Whether ad-supported or based on a “freemium” model, these titles are free and guaranteed to make your daily commute a little less painful.

-The controls are excellent – you only need two thumbs to run (tap twice), jump (jump off a platform), and wall jump (tap in the opposite direction).
-It’s so good that you’ll want to summarily ban all virtual D-pads.
-But the game itself is even better, with cleverly designed levels and surprising moments galore.
-(Suffice to say, Stuff will never let the office cat get anywhere near a tank again, just in case.)
+The controls are superb You only require only two fingers to move (double tap) or jump (jump off of a platform) and jump on the wall (tap in opposite directions).
+It’s so awesome that you’ll be tempted to stop using all D-pads that are virtual.
+The game itself is excellent by having cleverly designed levels, and a myriad of incredible moments.
+(Suffice to say that Stuff will never let the office cat get close to tank for a second in the event of.)

-Before all games had to be 3D by law, 2D adventure platformers reigned supreme.
-You’d drift through a vibrant world with a suspicious number of floating platforms, catch jewels, and occasionally kick daylight at monsters foolish enough to get in your way.
+Before games had to be 3D legally, 2D adventure platformers were dominating.
+You’d travel around a lively world with an unsettling amount of floating platforms.
+You’d snag gems, and sometimes kick the daylights at creatures stupid enough to stand in your way.

-But instead of the traditional move/jump / shoot controls, Drop Wizard Tower is an auto runner and auto blaster.
-Your speed mage can simply be told to go left or right, and cast magic when he lands.
+However, instead of traditional move/jump control and shooting, Drop Wizard Tower is an auto-runner and auto shooter.
+Your speed mage is able to be instructed to turn to the left or right and then use magic whenever he hits.

 It’s initially confusing initially, but then you realize that this is a sophisticated control technique that is designed for touch screens and adds a new dimension to these games.
 A little different from what you’d think and yet good enough to be able to compete in the same games have inspired it.

 The deceivingly simple and simple platformer eschews the genre once more, putting the emphasis on the learning levels time, speed, and exploration.
 The bouncing bean will never stop moving and directs it either left or left or.
 The most common game tropes are clear such as monsters to leap over, fruits, and gems to gather.